GoogleCloudPlatform/community/tutorials/generate-logs-scale/index.md

 One of the challenges of building scalable data-intensive applications is the ability to create tests that are representative enough to simulate the scale of the system in production.
-To overcome this challenge, you need tools to generate custom test data at scale.
+To overcome this challenge, you need tools to generate custom test data at a large scale.
 This tutorial makes that process easier with scripts and architecture to simulate logs published to Pub/Sub.
-Pub/Sub allows ingestion of high volumes of data in real time, which you can then use in other data sinks and systems.
+Pub/Sub allows ingestion of high volumes of data in real time, which you can then use in data sinks and other systems.

 This tutorial describes how to create a GKE (Google Kubernetes Engine) cluster, deploy a Python application that generates logs using the Faker library, and simulate load with the Python library Locust.